excelasaph/Data-Preprocessing-Group-11/report/report.md

 To merge both customer datasets, I began by carefully analyzing both to understand their structure and identify potential challenges.
 The social profiles had customer IDs like `"A100"` while transactions used numeric IDs like `"100"`, so I had to create a mapping strategy.
 I also noticed duplicate entries and missing values that needed careful handling.

 #### Building the Data Preprocessing Pipeline:
-Here is my approach to cleaning and merging the data - First, I handled duplicates by aggregating social profiles by customer ID, taking the mean for numerical values and the mode for categorical ones.
+Here is my approach to cleaning and merging the data - First, I handled duplicates by aggregating social profiles by `customer ID`, taking the *mean* for numerical values and the *mode* for categorical ones.
 For transactions, I aggregated by customer ID to get total purchase amounts and transaction counts:

 ```python
 # Data merging and feature engineering